adriaanmolendijk/adriaanmolendijk.github.io/_posts/2022-07-23-computability-theory.md

 I always like to compare these questions to the one(s) that are addressed by Computation theory (https://en.wikipedia.org/wiki/Theory_of_computation).
 Computation theory tries to address the question
 - Given a problem X, what are the resources needed to solve said problem?

 As you can see, the questions are fundamentally different.
-While Computation theory really tries to understand the **resources** needed to solve a problem (often optimally)
+While Computation theory really tries to understand the **resources** needed to solve a problem (often optimally), Computability theory tries to understand the fundamental limitations of what can be computed at all.

+## The content